Why Agencies Must Shift to a Solution-Based Monetization System

 3. Strategic importance and intended impact

-• The business outcome the solution is designed to influence, expressed clearly but without overpromising.
-This includes both leading and lagging indicators of transformation.
+The business outcome the solution is designed to influence, expressed clearly but without overpromising.
+This includes looking at both leading and lagging indicators of transformation.

-The central question becomes: How important is the assignment to the client’s strategic agenda?
+The central question here is: how important is the assignment to the client’s strategic agenda?
 Work tied to long-term value creation, business model evolution, or mission-critical initiatives carries significantly more economic weight than tactical or short-term tasks.

 4. Client context

 Context amplifies or subtracts value.
-The same solution can be worth 3–5x more depending on what is at stake and how important the problem is at the moment it needs solving.
+The same solution can be worth three to five times more depending on what is at stake and when the problem must be solved.

 Pricing, therefore, becomes equal parts structure and judgment—what Tim Williams often refers to as “magic and logic.”
 The logic is the model.
 The magic is the experienced, contextual evaluation of what the expertise is worth in this specific situation, for this specific buyer, at this specific moment.